-- + Approval of increases to guaranteed pay; - Approval of executive director and prescribed officer guaranteed pay increases for FY2019; - Performance testing and approval of Short-Term Incentive ("STI") payments in respect of FY2018; - Performance testing and approval of vesting of the September 2015 Long-Term Incentive ("LTI") awards: - Approval of September 2018 LTI awards and underlying performance conditions; - Approval of a new cash-settled LTI plan for executives based outside South Africa.
-These awards will thus not be subject to currency volitality and share price movement; - Approval of cash-settled LTI awards and underlying performance conditions; - Review and recommendation of non-executive director fees for FY2019, excluding recommendation on their own fees; and - Review and approval of the Group's remuneration report for inclusion in the FY2018 integrated report.
+- Approval of increases to guaranteed pay; - Approval of executive director and prescribed officer guaranteed pay increases for FY2020; - Performance testing and approval of short-term incentive ("STI") payments in respect of FY2019; - Performance testing and approval of vesting of the November 2016 long-term incentive ("LTI") awards; - Approval of September 2019 LTI awards and underlying performance conditions; - Review and recommendation of non-executive director fees for FY2020, excluding recommendation on their own fees; and - Review and approval of the Group's remuneration report for inclusion in the FY2019 annual integrated report.

-The STI scheme is not a profit share scheme, but a scheme that incentivises performance towards achieving targets set for each financial year.
-The financial targets set at the beginning of FY2018 were derived from a bottomup budgeting process and to a large extent is a function of the Group's order book and market conditions revenue to be derived from contracts already awarded, or expected to be awarded during the year.
-The financial targets for FY2018 were higher than that of the previous year, notwithstanding challenging market conditions in the oil & gas and power & water sectors.
-The EBIT target increased from R583 million in FY2017 to R872 million in FY2018 and the diluted HEPS target increased from 88 cents to 117 cents.
-The actual results were just below these targets, with EBIT at 99% and diluted HEPS at 96% of target which translated into the financial component for STI performance outcomes, as detailed in this report.
+The STI scheme is not a profit share scheme, but a scheme that incentivises performance towards achieving financial and non-financial targets set for each financial year.
+The financial targets set at the beginning of FY2019, were derived from the budget for the year upon conclusion of a bottom-up budgeting process, which took into account the Group's order book and prevailing market conditions.
+The financial targets for FY2019 were lower than that of the previous year, cognisant of the market conditions in the oil and gas and power and water sectors.
+The EBIT target decreased to R805 million in FY2019, from R872 million in FY2018 and the diluted HEPS for continuing operations target decreased to 94 cents, from 117 cents.
+The actual financial results were close to the targets for FY2019, with EBIT at 98% and diluted continuing HEPS at 107% of target, which together with performance measured against the cash and return targets, translated into the financial component for STI performance outcomes, as detailed in this report.

-The financial targets for the year were a stretch to achieve, considering the difficult trading environment and the scheme participants performed well to achieve the financial results reported for the year.
-The Board, furthermore, considered the STI payment in the context of total reward and not in isolation.
-In this regard, 50% of the LTI for the performance period ended 30 June 2018 has been forfeited and the soft financial results reported for FY2017, will also negatively impact the vesting of LTI's for FY2019.
+The financial targets for the year were stretching considering the difficult trading environment and the scheme participants performed well to achieve the financial results reported for the year.
+The remuneration committee furthermore considered the STI payment in the context of total reward for the year, and not in isolation.
+In this regard, 50% of the LTI for the performance period ended 30 June 2019 has been forfeited.
+BUSINESS PLATFORM REVIEWS